 Cosmetology Manicurist Specialist is a planned 600 hour sequence of classroom and lab instruction designed to prepare students for the Texas Cosmetology Manicurist Licensing Exam.
 Instruction includes training and development of manipulative skills in manicure, pedicure, and massage procedures, as well as artificial nails and nail art.
 A strong emphasis is placed on the study of bones, muscles, nerves, skin and nail structure and disorders, bacteriology and safety and sanitation.
 Students are also introduced to professional image and salon business.
 There are many job opportunities for the students after they obtain their license: nail technician; nail technology teacher; demonstrator of manufacturers’ products at trade shows, conventions, or salons; salon owner; personal nail technician for fashion models or actors; consultant for nail technology books and magazines.
 Students have the opportunity to join SkillsUSA.
 As a member of this organization, the students will be able to participate in competitions at local, state and national levels.
 Areas of competition include skills in Nail Care and Nail Art, leadership in Job Interview, Prepared Speech, etc. Students also participate in community service projects.

-Students must be 16 years of age and be able to purchase a uniform, a manicurist supply kit, TDLR Rules and Regulations Book.
-Students are also responsible for paying a permit fee to the Texas Department of Licensing and Regulation (TDLR).
-The approximate cost for the course is about $325.00.
+Students must be 16 years of age and are responsible for paying a $ 25.00 permit fee to the Texas Department of Licensing and Regulation (TDLR) which includes a TDLR Laws and Rules Book.
+Students will also be responsible to purchase a uniform and storage containers for supplies.
 At the end of the second year the students will be expected to take the state licensing exams.
-The exam fees are $52.00 for the written exam and $74.00 for the practical exam.
+The exam fees are $50.00 for the written exam and $72.00 for the practical exam.